 |Average cycles per weekday||Autoclave should be cleaned|

-4. At the end of the cycle, drain solution from reservoir and discard.
+- At the end of the cycle, drain the solution from the reservoir and discard it.

-5. Fill reservoir with distilled water and repeat steps 2 and 3 without Chamber Brite.
-Discard water after rinse cycle.
+- Fill the reservoir with distilled water and repeat steps 2 and 3 without Chamber Brite.
+Discard the water after the rinse cycle.

 To prevent emergency repairs, annual maintenance is recommended.
 This maintenance typically includes the following:

 - Lubricate the door latch

 - Check the system for leaks